joshmarinacci/ecsy-two/README.md

 ### Non-core Extensions

-### TextView
+### Text

-ECSY-Two supports basic text with a single font and color, line wrapped.
+ECSY-Two supports simple text with a single font and color, line wrapped.
 You can use either a standard canvas font, or a pixel font with custom metrics.
 Create a `Sprite` then add a `TextBox` to it with the text you want to draw.
 Then add either a `CanvasFont` or `PixelFont`.